the-butcher/HEXMAP/README.md

 - export options for chart, map, data (csv export)

 # solved / done
+- ~~changing thema away from an open indicator causes an error when returning to that indicator~~
 - ~~chart pre-zoom is not honored by export~~
 - ~~NO: move base config to file (maybe multiple files)~~
 - ~~add hospitalization as indicator~~